grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 After 5 minutes, have them stop.
 Have a group discussion with the purpose of determining the top ideas and projects that the group would initially want to fund.

-First, write down the ideas of the purpose of the CIC on the board, or have all the lists posted on the board.
+First, write down the ideas of the purpose of the CAV on the board, or have all the lists posted on the board.
 Have the group discuss the ideas and reach a consensus about the purpose.

 ## Addendum